 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has suffered recurring losses from operations that raise substantial doubt about its ability to continue as a going concern.
+The Company has suffered losses that raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.